 valid_lft 70376sec preferred_lft 70376sec

-Although the ifconfig command has been deprecated in favor of the ip command, it is still available on many distributions.
+Although the ifconfig command has been deprecated in favor of the ipcommand, it is still available in many distributions.

 ifconfig

-This command will list all network interfaces with their corresponding IP addresses.
+This command will display a list of all network interfaces with their corresponding IP addresses.
 The inet addr field shows the IP address of each interface.

 user@host:~# ifconfig